jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/reconfigurefundingcyclesof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Configures the properties of the current funding cycle if the project hasn't distributed tokens yet, or sets the properties of the proposed funding cycle that will take effect once the current one expires if it is approved by the current funding cycle's ballot.**
+**Proposes a configuration of a subsequent funding cycle that will take effect once the current one expires if it is approved by the current funding cycle's ballot.**

 _Only a project's owner or a designated operator can configure its funding cycles._